rahalim/nl.tudelft.facilitylocationmodel/facility location model/readme.txt

 3. Running the BOCFLP problem

-   You have two options to run the BOCFLP implementation using the FNC´s data.
+   You have two options to run the BOCFLP implementation using the FNCï¿½s data.

    1. Make a project (e.g., an Eclipse project) using the content of the BOCFLP directory (compressed file) and run it using the Eclipse menus.